-Algal cover on the inshore survey locations is presently far higher than at any other time during the past twelve years and has shown a steady upward trend over that time.
-This is a worrying sign of a possible shift toward more algal dominated reef communities, especially on Round Top and Slade where algal cover was very low during the 2006 baseline survey.
+Although macroalgal cover on the inshore survey locations has decreased since the very high peak in July 2018 it is still far higher than during most of the past thirteen years and has shown a steady upward trend over that time.
+This is a worrying sign of a possible shift toward more algal dominated reef communities, especially on Round Top and Slade where algal cover was very low during the 2006 baseline survey (1% and 5% cover respectively).
 This may hinder recovery of coral cover on the three inshore locations that were most affected by Cyclone Ului and Cyclone Debbie.
 Such supressed recovery is consistent with chronic impacts of poor inshore water quality due to catchment loads, wind-driven re-suspension, reduction in coral brood stock from sublethal bleaching together with acute storm events documented in other inshore coral communities (Lam et al. 2018; Ortiz et al. 2018; Ostrander et al. 2000).

 Benthic communities on these three locations remained relatively stable over the course of the 2006 capital dredging and 2008 maintence dredging and bed levelling operations.
 After an initial slight decrease in coral cover caused by a coral disease outbreak, coral cover increased slightly due to natural growth.
 Following this period of stability tropical Cyclone Ului had a marked impact on all three inshore study locations when it crossed the coast near the Whitsunday Islands in March 2010.
 The cover of most major coral groups was significantly reduced, along with the cover of algal populations.
 Note that the majority of damage/cover reduction caused by cyclone events is from water movement physical breakage or colony removal rather than from sedimentation increases.
 This impact was most severe on the northeast facing sites of Slade Islet where coral cover was reduced by 34%, however Cyclone Ului also reduced cover on Round Top reefs by a mean of 21% and caused an 11% reduction on Victor Islet reefs.
 Corals were broken up, torn off, turned over or smothered with large quantities of sand and rubble.
 Cyclone damage usually stimulates growth in many coral species (Ayling and Ayling 2005) and many of the broken or damaged corals had begun to recover only three months after the event.
 Flood and moderate cyclone events during 2011 caused further damage to reefs on Slade Islet and Round Top Island but did not affect Victor Islet.
 Hard corals on the inshore islands suffered another major coral cover reduction during Cyclone Debbie in March 2017.
-Although the August 2017 surveys were conducted 4 months after Cyclone Debbie there had not been any strong post-physical-damage coral recovery, possibly due to the extended turbid period following the cyclone.
-Overall coral cover on these locations has dropped to almost half of the pre-Ului peak: from a grand mean of 35% down to 19%.
+Although the August 2017 surveys were conducted 4 months after Cyclone Debbie there had not been any strong post-physical-damage coral recovery, possibly due to the extended turbid period following the cyclone when suspended sediment levels were recorded (Waltham et al. 2017).
+Overall coral cover on these locations dropped to almost half of the pre-Ului peak: from a grand mean of 35% down to a low of 19%.
 As would be expected the more fragile coral groups Acropora, Montipora and Turbinaria were most impacted by these events.
-There has been no recovery of hard coral cover at any of these locations in the 18 months since Cyclone Debbie.
+At the time of the latest survey in June 2019 corals had recovered slightly from the post-Debbie low to a grand mean of 21.5% cover on the three inshore locations.